hdtodd/ISM_Emulator/README.md

 * A 56-bit message transmitted as 12 4-bit nibbles, a CheckXOR nibble, and a CheckSum nibble, all transmitted least-significant-bit first, and with each 4-bit nibble followed by a "1" high-low pulse
 * An inter-message gap pulse.

-The WS7000-20 does not appear to repeat messages within a transmission, and this emulator is set to send only one message per transmission.
+This implementation of the WS7000-20 protocol does not repeat messages within a transmission.

-The Lacrosse WS7000-20 transmits temperature, humidity, and barometric pressure readings and so uses more of the data available from the BME 68x sensor.
+The Lacrosse WS7000-20 message protocoltransmits temperature, humidity, and barometric pressure readings and so uses more of the data available from the BME 68x sensor.

 ## Program Structure